Year 5 Integrated Rural Program

 |April 2018||Talk to Year 4 regarding process for applying.|

 |June 2018||Applications close.|

 Notification of random allocation if 25% not reached voluntarily.

-If you have any further questions or would like more information on the Year 5 rural program, please contact the Rural Medical Program Administrator.
+If you have any further questions or would like more information on the Year 5 rural program, please contact the Rural Medical Program Coordinator.